pippim/pippim.github.io/_posts/2018/2018-11-07-Is-Vim-safe-to-use-in-combination-with-sudo?.md

 ```

-The only problem remains that `sudo` doesn't have a profile for tab settings, extensions, word wrap, font name, font size, etc. You can inherit these from your user profile though with a wrapper script like this: [https://askubuntu.com/questions/92655/how-can-i-sync-my-root-gedit-with-my-user-gedits-preferences/1047405#1047405](https://askubuntu.com/questions/92655/how-can-i-sync-my-root-gedit-with-my-user-gedits-preferences/1047405#1047405)
+The only problem remains that `sudo` doesn't have a profile for tab settings, extensions, word wrap, font name, font size, etc. You can inherit these from your user profile though with a wrapper script like this: [How can I sync my root gedit with my user gedit&#39;s preferences?](How can I sync my root gedit with my user gedit&#39;s preferences?)